The ALPINE-CRISTAL-JWST Survey: Gas-phase abundance gradients of main sequence star-forming galaxies and their kinematics at $4 < z < 6$: Introduction

-Several internal secular processes can contribute to the flattening or even inversion of the gas-phase metallicity gradients in disk galaxies, or even prevent the formation of gradients altogether.
-Radial flows of gas and migration of young massive stars, for instance, can dilute the central regions and flatten the metallicity gradients \citep{SpitoniMatteucci2011,Mott2013,Spitoni2015}.
-Additionally, strong feedback in the form of galactic outflows can redistribute metals produced by the central starburst region towards the external regions of galactic disks, potentially inverting the gradient to become positive if the outflows have a strong metal-loading \citep{Tissera2022}.
-The presence of a bar may also play a role in flattening the abundance gradient, likely due to the non-circular motions induced in the gas \citep[e.g.][]{Alloin1981,Zaritsky1994} with its impact correlating with bar strength \citep[][but see \citealt{SM18} and \citealt{Wisz2025} for a contrasting view]{Martin1994}.
+Several internal secular processes can contribute to the flattening or the even inversion of the gas-phase metallicity gradients in disk galaxies and can even prevent the formation of gradients altogether.
+Radial flows of gas and the migration of young massive stars, for instance, can dilute the central regions and flatten the metallicity gradients \citep{SpitoniMatteucci2011,Mott2013,Spitoni2015}.
+Additionally, strong feedback in the form of galactic outflows can redistribute metals produced by the central starburst region towards the external regions of galactic disks, potentially inverting the gradient to become positive if the outflows have a strong metal loading \citep{Tissera2022}.
+The presence of a bar may also play a role in flattening the abundance gradient, likely due to the non-circular motions induced in the gas \citep[e.g.][]{Alloin1981,Zaritsky1994} and with its impact correlating with bar strength \citep[][but see \citealt{SM18} and \citealt{Wisz2025} for a contrasting view]{Martin1994}.

 Positive gradients could also result from external stochastic processes such as galaxy interactions \citep{Rupke2010b,TaylorKobayashi2017} or the dilution of metallicity in the central regions by cold flows of pristine gas from the intergalactic medium \citep{Dekel2009}.
 The complex interplay between these various mechanisms could contribute to the observed diversity of metallicity gradients in galaxies \citep{Sharda2021a}.